Chesapeake College: Health Professions and Athletics Center

-The Physical Education Building houses the gym, fitness center, pool, locker rooms, and faculty and staff offices.
-The Physical Education Building renovated as part of a 2012-2014 project to move health professions instruction to the main campus in a new Health Professions and Athletics Center.
+The Physical Education Building housed the gym, fitness center, pool, locker rooms, and faculty and staff offices.
+The Physical Education Building was renovated as part of a 2012-2014 project to move all health professions instruction to the main campus in a new Health Professions and Athletics Center.

 The five counties the college serves—Caroline, Talbot, Queen Anne's, Kent, and Dorchester—share a $9 million contribution to the new Health Professions and Athletics Center.
 In a 3–2 vote to approve funding, Caroline County and Dorchester County voted against the contribution.
 The state awarded the college $27 million to fund the project, or 75% of the cost, towards construction, leaving the other counties to pay 25%.
 Each county pays a debt of about $120,000 a year for the next 20 years to fund the project.

 As a result of the controversial vote, Caroline County administrators have said that they will no longer support funding to Chesapeake College, which causes the other Mid-Shore counties that also make contributions to have to make a permanent increase in their budget.
-Jeff Ghrist, Vice President and spokesperson for Caroline County at the last budget meeting, argued that the county would be unable to contribute $200,000 to the $1 million expense for an emergency roof replacement to another campus building.
+Jeff Ghrist, then Vice President and spokesperson for Caroline County, argued that the county would be unable to contribute $200,000 to the $1 million expense for an emergency roof replacement to another campus building.